killerchip/ngx-translate-extract-csv/README.md

 # ngx-translate-extract to CSV

+* Merges the .json files created by ngx-translate-extract into a single CSV file.
+* Splits the translated CSV file into separate .json files to be taken into use.

-Merges the .json files created by ngx-translate-extract into a single CSV file.
-It helps with providing an format that can be easier handled by the translators.
+It helps with providing a format that can be easier handled by people that will perform the translation.

 _Note:_ It works only with files that were created separated, one .json file per language.